Creatures4features/Creatures4features/README.md

 ### 💀 I'm Panic,,, you can also call me Gamzee or Strider.
 My pronouns are it/its.

-### 🧠 I'm very very anxious, I can't talk to new people if I'm alone,,
+### 🧠 I'm very very anxious, I struggle to talk to new people if I'm alone,, so please be patient,,

 ### 🪦 You can take inspiration from my ponies if you want to,, just.
 Not my gifted skins.